hariupreti/codewing-laravel/README.md

 ## About

-A simple laravel web app that is responsible for user login and user managemnt where authenticated user can import user.json file that contains user information which will later provide access to those imported users.
+A simple laravel web app that is responsible for user login and user management where authenticated user can import user.json file that contains user information which will later provide access to those imported users.

 ## Packages
-Below are the list of packages which are used in this repo:</br>
+On the top of laravel framework below are the list of packages which are used in this repo:</br>
 Auth: <a href="https://laravel.com/docs/11.x/starter-kits#laravel-breeze-installation" target="_blank">Laravel Breeze</a></br>
-Socialite: <a href="https://laravel.com/docs/11.x/socialite#main-content" target="_blank">Laravel Socialite</a>
+Socialite: <a href="https://laravel.com/docs/11.x/socialite#main-content" target="_blank">Laravel Socialite</a></br>
+Icons: <a href="https://react-icons.github.io/react-icons/" target="_blank">react-icons</a>